ksfallon/New-Portfolio/README.md

 I needed to change around different sections of the HTML, create my own CSS and get ride of the JS to create my personal page.
 But the way the Start Bootstrap created the modals I really liked, so I kept alot of that HTML code and mainly tweeked colors, pictures, and more.

 ## NAV BAR section
+I used a basic nav bar layout from bootstrap and connected the links to different sections of the site.
+I needed the CSS

 ## MASTHEAD section